lmoneta/ml-tutorial-EIROforum/README.md

 *  Open the SWAN Project ``ml-tutorial-EIROforum``.

-Now the notebook will be visible in your SWAN project area and you can start using them, by clicking on the file names.
+Now the notebooks will be visible in your SWAN project area and you can start using them, by clicking on the file names.

 ### How to download notebooks in your computer